winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

  ```sh
  wing run main.w
  ```
-> You should have 2 web pages open: the browser and the Wing Console, showing the simulator.
+> You should have 2 web pages open: the React web application and the Wing Console, showing the simulator.

 ### Sending data to your Vite app using `publicEnv`

 Now that we have our backend instantiate the Vite resource, we would like to see how we can pass constant data from the backend to the frontend.

-1. Use `publicEnv` for the title in `backend/main.w:
+1. Use `publicEnv` in order to pass `title` from the backend to the frontend.
+In `backend/main.w:
  ```wing
  bring vite;